 Activities for Guests

-There are a wide range of activities available for guests of all ages and interests near the Quality Hotel in Youghal.
+There are a wide range of activities available for all ages and interests near Youghal.
 These include golf, riding, angling, boating, woodland and seashore walks and mountain trekking.

-Our location is also a perfect base for a day trip to one of the many fantastic attractions in the region.
+Take a day trip to one of the many fantastic visitor attractions in the region.